BuvinJT/distbuilder/docs/HighLevel.md

 ### PyToBinInstallerProcess

-A PyToBinInstallerProcess process contains a [PyToBinPackageProcess](#PyToBinPackageProcess) within it, and thus provides the full functionality of that to begin with.
+A PyToBinInstallerProcess process *contains* a [PyToBinPackageProcess](#PyToBinPackageProcess) within it, and thus provides the full functionality of that to begin with.
-In addition, however, rolls the product of that lower level process within a full fledged installer.
+In addition, however, it rolls the product of that lower level process within a full fledged installer.
 Like the other process classes, this uses a [ConfigFactory](#configfactory) to automatically produce the config objects it requires, but allows a client to modify those objects before